aditya-taparia/RLPO/D5KJ/README.md

 ### Question 1

 <u>Why RL?</u>
-Using only GPT was indeed our first attempt, which proved to be inefficient.

-Note that the action space is not 20 seed prompts but the combination of the 20 seed prompts.
-Assuming 30 mins per run, it will take 2^20 * 30 = 182 years to do this if we brute-force.
+RLPO's action space is a combination of seed prompts.
+Assuming 30 mins per run, it will take 2^20 * 30 = 182 years (assuming maximum combination=20) to do this if we brute-force.
 Since RL intelligently and dynamically picks which prompt combinations to use (and not use), RLPO takes only ~8 hours.
 Therefore, unlike a static ranking approach, our RL-based framework is much more pragmatic to handle unbounded generative models.
 The high epsilon case in Table 1 is somewhat similar (yet better) to brute forcing through the seed prompts.

 Images generated after fine-tuning for concept “stripes” for the zebra class with and without RL after 300 steps.